 While this dwarf citrus tree can grow outdoors up to 5 feet tall, it's actually best suited for indoors.
 When confined to a container with adequate drainage, the tree can reach a maximum height of about 3 feet.

-Apart from providing a constant supply of Kaffir lime leaves for your dishes, the tree will also complement your interior design.
+Apart from providing a constant supply of Makrut lime leaves for your dishes, the tree will also complement your interior design.

 Use these five effective tips to grow your Kaffir tree indoors.